Working on a Flat Roof

 - Through openings or gaps

-- Through surfaces that are (or have become) fragile – for example strawboard, unfixed, profiled metal, decking or aged roof lights and skylights (which we recently covered)
+- Through surfaces that are (or have become) fragile – for example strawboard, unfixed, profiled metal, decking or aged roof lights and skylights.

 If the design of the roof itself does not provide a permanent edge protection such as a solid parapet wall of at least 950 mm in height, temporary edge protection is required such as guard rails or toe boards.